woodrush/lisp-in-life/README.md

 - The Game of Life layer - [Hashlife](https://en.wikipedia.org/wiki/Hashlife)-specific optimization

 A more detailed description of the optimizations done in this project is available in the [Implementation Details](#implementation-details) section.
-Details for building the interpreter's C source code is available in the [Building from Source](#building-from-source) section.

 ### Conversion from VarLife to Conway's Game of Life
 VarLife is an 8-state cellular automaton defined in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life/142673#142673) (QFT) Project.
-It is used as an intermediate layer to generate the final Conway's Game of Life pattern;
-the computer is first created in VarLife, and then converted to a Game of Life pattern.
+It is used as an intermediate layer to generate the final Conway's Game of Life pattern; the computer is first created in VarLife, and then converted to a Game of Life pattern.

 When converting VarLife to Conway's Game of Life, each VarLife cell is mapped to an [OTCA Metapixel](https://www.conwaylife.com/wiki/OTCA_metapixel) (OTCAMP).
-The OTCA Metapixel is a special pattern that is capable of emulating a different game-of-life-like rule within the Game of Life.
-Each cell carries a binary meta-state and a pre-programmed rule.

 The conversion from VarLife to the Game of Life is done in a way so that the behavior of the states of the VarLife pattern matches exactly with the meta-states of the OTCA Metapixels in the converted Game of Life pattern.
 Therefore, it is enough to verify the behavior of the VarLife pattern to verify the behavior of the Game of Life pattern.

-Since one OTCA Metapixel has a bounding box size of 2048x2048 (when tiled together), converting the VarLife pattern to a Conway's Game of Life pattern will expand the pattern size by a factor of 2048x2048.
-Also, since the OTCA Metapixel has a phase of 35,328 (according to [LifeWiki - OTCA metapixel](https://www.conwaylife.com/wiki/OTCA_metapixel)), the number of Conway's Game of Life generations required becomes 35,328 times the number of required VarLife generations.
+Due to the use of OTCA Metapixels, each VarLife cell becomes extended to a 2048x2048 Game of Life cell, and 1 VarLife generation requires 35328 Game of Life generations.
 Therefore, the VarLife patterns run significantly faster than the Game of Life (GoL) version.

-### How is the Program and the Standard Input Provided?
-How is the Output Read Out?
-The Lisp interpreter accepts the Lisp code from the standard input and writes the results to the standard output.
-Both the standard input and output reside within the RAM module, with memory addresses 290 and 790, respectively.

-Since each byte of the RAM module can be ordered arbitrarily in the CPU's architecture, the RAM is arranged so that the standard output is written at the very bottom of the RAM module, and proceeds upwards.
-Therefore, the contents of the RAM can easily be observed in a Game of Life viewer by directly examining the bottom of the RAM module.
-A script for examining the output, as well as the input and other register values are available in the [QFT-devkit](https://github.com/woodrush/QFT-devkit) (also included as a submodule in this repository).

-Since RAM has 16 bits of memory per memory address, it allows to fit two ASCII-encoded characters per one address.
-Therefore, the standard input is read out by reading two characters per address.
-For the standard output, one character is written to one address for aesthetic reasons, so that the characters can be directly observed in a Game of Life viewer the pattern more easily.
-Also, for the standard output to proceed upwards within the RAM module pattern, the memory pointer for the standard output proceeds backwards in the memory space, while the pointer for the standard input proceeds forwards in the memory space.

 ## Pattern Files